 When you consider your financial plan, who do you involve?
 Often, it’s done independently or with a partner, but there could be advantages to making your wider family part of the process.
-If it’s not something you’re already doing, James Rixon, Independent Financial Adviser at Pembroke Financial Services, sets out five reasons to involve children, grandchildren, and others in your plans.
+If it’s not something you’re already doing, Ryan Marshall, Independent Financial Adviser at Pembroke Financial Services, sets out five reasons to involve children, grandchildren, and others in your plans.

 1. It could encourage younger generations to consider their own financial plan

 First, it could be beneficial to them.
 Being involved in your financial plan can mean they start thinking about their own long-term financial security.

 Ryan said: “While still working, it’s common not to think about retirement, even though the decisions professionals make, even early in their careers, can have an impact on the retirement they enjoy.
 Seeing the decisions you need to make about retirement and how to create an income could make them more engaged with the process and set them on the path to greater financial freedom.”

 It could also mean they consider things they may have overlooked before, such as the need for financial protection, or when to choose investments over savings.

 2. It can help you understand how to help your family reach their goals

 You may know what your loved ones are hoping to achieve, but do you know the details?
 After talking through their goals, you may want to lend a financial helping hand and that could change your own financial plan.

 According to an FTAdviser report, just 13% of parents over the age of 60 plan to pass on wealth to their children during their lifetime.
 However, in some cases, a gift now can have a far greater impact on their life than an inheritance will have.